-Just the same, the ideal of naturalistic paganism-maximum pleasure with minimum labor-is more than transparent.
+Just the same, the ideal of naturalistic paganism maximum pleasure with minimum labor-is more than transparent.
 Without elaborating upon the ephemeral nature of pleasure, the fact that it must always come to an end for each individual, and its dependence upon many different circumstances that come and go in life, pleasure as a life's goal cannot bring man unconditional good, because of man's own nature.
 The passions are unquenchable, and when they are satisfied they grow, demanding ever more novel pleasures, including those that go against nature.
 They corrupt the soul and make it egotistical, proud, insensitive, incapable of love or joy, and especially of spiritual experience.
-The materialistic ideal of life turns man into a spiritual corpse before the dead bury their dead (Mt 8:22).
+The materialistic ideal of life turns man into a spiritual corpse before the death of his body.
+The Lord said of such people to His disciple, let the dead bury their dead (Mt 8:22).

-One systematic critic of Christianity, John M. Robertson, admits that pagan cults were penetrated with the "spirit of sexuality."
-It is no accident that Antisthenes, a friend of Socrates, exclaimed, "If only I could catch Aphrodite!
-I would run her through with a spear for seducing so many respectable and beautiful women amongst us."
-319
+One systematic critic of Christianity, John M. Robertson, admits that pagan cults were penetrated with the "spirit of sexuality."318 It is no accident that Antisthenes, a friend of Socrates, exclaimed, "If only I could catch Aphrodite!
+I would run her through with a spear for seducing so many respectable and beautiful women amongst us."319